Centre pivot system capacity

 It does not mean 12mm is applied in each irrigation event.
 The machine might be able to apply 24mm in a pass, but this will take two days to cover the entire irrigated area.

-It is the main criterion that the pump, pipes and sprinkler design is based on, and for a given pivot can be calculated as follows:
+System capacity is the main criterion the pump, pipes and sprinkler design are based on, and for a given CPLM can be calculated as follows:

 area irrigated (ha)

 Example: a 400 m long centre pivot irrigates 50 ha.
-With a pump flow rate of 6ML/d, it has a system capacity of:
+With a pump flow rate of 6ML/day, it has a system capacity of:

-If the system capacity is too low, the system may not be able to supply enough water over a hot spell.
-A conservative system capacity ensures that the irrigation requirements can be met comfortably, even under extreme climatic conditions.
-However, the investment costs would be higher (larger pipes, pumps and/or pressure) than for a lower system capacity.
-Also, a higher capacity machine is more likely to have excessive application rates at the outer end of the pivot.
+If the system capacity is too low, the system may not be able to supply enough water to meet peak crop requirements.
+A higher system capacity ensures that the irrigation requirements can be met comfortably, even under extreme climatic conditions.

-The depth of water actually applied in an irrigation pass depends on the system capacity of the pivot and the speed the machine is set to rotate at.
+The depth of water that is applied in an irrigation pass depends on the system capacity of the CPLM and the speed setting of the machine.

-Example: a 12 mm/d pivot completing its circle in 24 hours applies 12 mm; if it completes the circle in 48 hours it applies 24 mm.
+- 12mm/d pivot completing its circle in 24 hours applies 12mm – if it completes the circle in 48 hours it applies 24mm.

-To determine a suitable system capacity, the following must be considered:
+To determine a suitable system capacity, the following factors must be considered.

 Application efficiency (AE)

-Under "normal" conditions (no wind, low evaporation - such as at night), the AE may be 95% or higher.
-90 % is a conservative AE to assume, but may be appropriate under peak crop water requirement conditions.such as at night), the AE may be 95% or higher.
-90 % is a conservative AE to assume, but may be appropriate under peak crop water requirement conditions.
+Under normal conditions (no wind, low evaporation - such as at night), the AE may be 95 per cent or higher.
+For calculating managed system capacity 90 per cent is a conservative AE to assume for peak crop water requirement conditions.